hrcraddock/plants/opiumpoppy/README.md

 ## War and Colonialism

 The opium poppy’s role within the political conflicts of empire, trade, and regulation in the nineteenth century is epitomized in The Opium Wars (1839-1842 and 1856-1860).
-Connecting the opium poppy to another primary economic plant of the period, tea, the trade imbalance between Britain and China, with China accepting only silver in exchange for tea, formed the conflict which led to the opium wars.
+In the context of nineteenth century economic botany, the opium poppy was connected to another primary economic plant of the period, tea, as the trade imbalance between Britain and China, with China accepting only silver in exchange for tea, formed the conflict which led to the opium wars.
 The British response was to illegally smuggle Indian opium into China for payment in silver.
 Fraught discussions of the ‘Opium Question’ centered on the morality of the trade in light of the addictive properties of the drug, as well as the financial dependence on opium.
 An 1882 edition of the [*Journal of the Society of Arts*](https://archive.org/details/journalofsociety30soci_0/page/200/mode/2up) records a discussion of this: "there was a very painful impression on the minds of some persons as to the morality of this trade [...] many believed that this country [Britain] was not only importing on a large scale a pernicious drug into the most populous country of the world, but also compelling its introduction and use by force of arms."
 <param ve-entity eid="Q6097" title="tea">
 <param ve-knightlab-timeline
 	source="15lvYjMlhf6M1xYvad7yTbj54DhRo3Flhi_1GlGm6Fhg"